open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name of the container specified as a DNS_LABEL.<br/>
+          Name of the container specified as a DNS_LABEL.
+Each container in a pod must have a unique name (DNS_LABEL).
+Cannot be updated.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>args</b></td>
         <td>[]string</td>
         <td>
           Arguments to the entrypoint.
-The container image's CMD is used if this is not provided.<br/>
+The container image's CMD is used if this is not provided.
+Variable references $(VAR_NAME) are expanded using the container's environment.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>command</b></td>
         <td>[]string</td>
         <td>
           Entrypoint array.
-Not executed within a shell.<br/>
+Not executed within a shell.
+The container image's ENTRYPOINT is used if this is not provided.
+Variable references $(VAR_NAME) are expanded using the container's environment.<br/>
         </td>
         <td>false</td>
       </tr><tr>